GoogleCloudPlatform/ml-on-gcp/gce/survival-guide/README.md

 Even if you want to train on a dedicated instance, GPU-enabled GCE instances have always had the issue that they go down about once a week for maintenance.
 This introduces a significant amount of overhead (in both time and money) to performing training on GCE instances.

-However, GCE *does* expose primitives that allow you set up training jobs *and* your GCE instances so that you can train across instance preemptions and shutdowns.
+However, GCE *does* expose primitives that allow you set up training jobs and your GCE instances in a manner that lets you train across instance preemptions and shutdowns.

 This guide provides you with a template to do exactly that.